-Argument: A sequence of zone names separated by a comma.

-Default: Empty if no zone log is specified, otherwise it is required.

-Example: Zone A is directly below the surface:

-<top-of-zone> A </top-of-zone>
+- Argument: A sequence of zone names separated by a comma. - Default: Empty if no zone log is specified, otherwise it is required. - Example: Zone A is directly below the surface: - <top-of-zone> A </top-of-zone>

-Example: Multiple zones between this surface and the next deeper surface:

-<top-of-zone> A, B, C </top-of-zone>

 The two zones B and C can normally be dropped (see Section 8.4.5).